madgicaltechdom/Schedule-Idle-EC2-Instances-with-Terraform-Automation/README.md

 }
 ```

 5. To match your requirements, modify the stopping time value in the file variable.tf.
-In this case, "30 14" is UTC time, which corresponds to 9 p.m.
+In this case, "30 14" is UTC time, which corresponds to 8 p.m.
 IST.
-For timing, please refer to the chart we printed on the last page of this file.
-Additionally, the machine is shut off at 9 p.m., Monday through Saturday.
-You can customise your days according to your needs.
+For timing, please refer to the chart we printed on the last of this file.
+Additionally, the machine is shut off at 8 p.m every Monday to Saturday.
+You can customise your days according to your need.
    ```
     variable "cron_stop" {
         description = "Cron expression to define when to trigger a stop of the DB"